thesullivantage/Canny-Edge-Feature-Engineering/README.md

                         perceptually uniform sequential colormap (from matplotlib) to convert to (throws error if not a valid type).
   --test TEST           create sample outputs of each perceptually uniform sequential colormap type, in matplotlib, in original image directory.
 ```
+3. Change the edge margins in the script as you find useful for your images.